MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-service-principal.md

 ## Permissions required for registering an app

 You must have sufficient permissions to register an application with your Microsoft Entra tenant, and assign to the application a role in your Azure subscription.
-To complete these tasks, you require `Application.ReadWrite.Allpermission`.
+To complete these tasks, you require `Application.ReadWrite.Allpermission.`

 ## Register an application with Microsoft Entra ID and create a service principal